shyampurk/GameStream/README.md

 Step 12 : Paste this Authorization in the [code](https://github.com/shyampurk/Gamestream/blob/master/Block/main.js) in line number 10, and URL in the line number 48.
 This is the BLOCK code that executes the stats request.

+# Application Credentials

+You need to make a note of the following credentials generated from the Cloudant, OpenWhisk and PubNub services .

+1. Cloudant service credentials : Refer Step 5 Under the section "Cloudant DB creation" above.

+2. OpenWhisk Authorization : Refer Step 11 under "Open whisk creation" for the generated Authorization and the url that you generated.

+3. PubNub Publish and Subscribe Key : Refer Step 4 under [Pubnub block creation](https://github.com/shyampurk/Gamestream/blob/master/Block/readme.md)

+Before deploying, you need to add these credentials at specific places in the application code as guided below.

-# Simulation Configuration
+# Simulation Code Configuration
 Steps you should follow before running the game simulation and UI script.

-You need to add the following config/credentials generated from the Cloudant and PubNub services.

-1. Cloudant service credentials : Refer Step 5 Under the section "Cloudant DB creation"

-2. PubNub Publish and Subscribe Key : Refer Step 4 under [Pubnub block creation](https://github.com/shyampurk/Gamestream/blob/master/Block/readme.md)

 ## Game Simulation Script config